ileathan/leat-stratum-proxy/README.md

 4.)
 I added an uptime command (it use to be there).

 5.)
+I linked the console.log's with `process.env.DEBUG`

+6.)
 I moved all the files into one, and then minified it for convenience.

 # Usage